Alex-ABPerson/ABPaint/README.md

 [<img src="https://ci.appveyor.com/api/projects/status/7prcw4k29bkg1cp6?svg=true" style="border: 0;" alt="AppVeyor Badge">](https://ci.appveyor.com/project/Alex-TIMEHACK/abpaint)

 # THIS IS NOW OUTDATED
+#### (Seriosuly, forking this version of project is not worth it, it's ancient and very poorly written.
+The project is going to redone from scratch in a new repo with a much better design)
 # ABPaint
 ABPaint is an open-source paint program that is designed to ensure that the user does not need to manually create layers etc.